gladsj/QHaiRegistry/README.md

 1. Dialysis: 18,397 rows: 7s ✅
 1. EpisodeOfCare: We can use it from ICD ✅
 1. Immunization: Query works ✅, it just takes a long time to run 5 years of data.
 Check what we actually need. ⚠️
-1. ImplantsAndSupplies: Need to Debug ❌
+1. ImplantsAndSupplies: Need to Debug - We believe it's a different in datatype between the SUP and IMP subqueries that get UNION'ed together.
 1. Infections: Need to Debug ❌
 1. PatientAnsweredQuestions: 2,091,069 rows; 1m 36s ✅
 1. RiskAssesment: Waiting for Suri to sent updated query ❌